 Westport is a sizable little town but, in 2000 at least, it hadn’t a single fast food outlet, no decent cafes, and (worst of all) no ATM cash machine!
 (It seems to be better nowadays.)
 On the other hand it has more pubs per head of population than any other town in New Zealand (a remnant of its gold rush days) and it also has municipal buildings in Art Deco style.

 The pubs all look rather dismal, so here instead are Westport’s rather attractive municipal offices.
-They look incredibly grand for anywhere in West Coast region.
+They’re unbelievably grand considering they’re in West Coast region.

 A bruising encounter with a mad woman in the Westport bakery got me a toasted sandwich for breakfast, and then it was off to Cape Foulwind.
 I wouldn’t say the wind was foul, but it was certainly strong, and the sea had a rare old temper on it.